Can You Take Sudafed and NyQuil Together? – Is NyQuil Covered by Insurance?

 Should You Take Sudafed Before Bed?

-Use the last pseudoephedrine dosage for the day hours before bed to help sleep better.
+Use the last pseudoephedrine dosage for the day hours before bed to help you sleep better.
 Consult your doctor for further instructions or concerns about such a case.

 Will Sudafed Unclog My Ears?